pureconfig/pureconfig/docs/src/main/tut/add-support-for-complex-types.md

 ```

 **pros**: it's idiomatic and elegant.
 It uses a type supported by PureConfig to extract the data
-needed from the configuration and then map it to the original complex type.
+needed from the configuration and then maps it to the original complex type.
 Note that this
 method follows what you usually do in other libraries (e.g. Circe) to support new data types and
 it's both composable and nice to read.